sofyahoward/HelpScout-ReadMe/README.md

           );
         });
 ```
-Within the axios request, remember to catch any errors:
+Remember to catch any errors:

 ```
 .catch(error => {